awesomerank/awesomerank.github.io/lists/unixorn/awesome-zsh-plugins.md

 * [furio ★16 ⏳3Y](https://github.com/hectorpalmatellez/furio-theme) - Fork of the Cloud oh-my-zsh theme. with different colors and emojis.
 * [garrett ★101](https://github.com/chauncey-garrett/zsh-prompt-garrett) - Prezto prompt with the information you need the moment you need it.
 * [gawaine ★3 ⏳5Y](https://github.com/nicolaracco/gawaine.zsh-theme) - Nicola Racco's theme.
 Requires rvm & git plugins.
-* [geometry](https://github.com/frmendes/geometry) - A minimal ZSH theme based on Avit and Pure that displays a lot of git information.
+* [geometry ★269](https://github.com/geometry-zsh/geometry) - A minimal ZSH theme based on Avit and Pure that displays a lot of git information and is composable and customizable.
 * [geometryHostInfo](https://github.com/Fuzen-py/GeometryHostInfo) Adds host info to the [geometry](https://github.com/frmendes/geometry) theme.
 * [girazz ★0 ⏳1Y](https://github.com/mdentremont/girazz) - A modification to the gnzh theme which adds VI mode to the right prompt.
 * [gitsome](https://github.com/mtully/gitsome) - Super simple prompt with git info, optimized for the [Flat Terminal ★557 ⏳4Y](https://github.com/ahmetsulek/flat-terminal) color scheme.